 Others come to this oil-rich nation on sponsored business trips, generally finding little time or facility for leisure and pleasure.
 Saudi Arabia is intent on keeping its traditions, culture and religious heritage away from prying western eyes.
 Its cities, however, are not backwaters but modern and bustling centres which can be enjoyed by those who visit the country.
 The Royal capital, Riyadh, for example offers a lot to see and explore.
 The historical city of Jeddah is also a popular spot where people can enjoy a unique seaside experience alongside the locals who often frequent it for a break-away.
 If looking for leisure, with the right amount of research, it can be found in Saudi Arabia.

 Occupying most of the Arabian Peninsula, and bordered by no fewer than eight Middle-Eastern states, Saudi Arabia manages its highly-controlled religious society alongside the onslaught of its progressive oil-boom industry.
 It must be noted that the kingdom's strategic position both geographically and culturally at the centre of the Arab world has made it a potentially very unsafe place for westerners, and those who do visit are advised to plan thoroughly and be fully informed.
 If informed, Saudi Arabia can make for a memorable, cultural and unique holiday experience.

 The Saudi currency is the Riyal (SAR), divided into 100 halala.
 Foreign currency can be changed at banks and exchange bureaux.
-Banking hours are generally Saturday to Wednesday from 8am to 12pm and 4pm to 8pm.
+Banking hours are generally Saturday to Wednesday from 9am to 12pm.
+Some banks also choose to open again later in the afternoon and stay open into the evening, from 4pm to 8pm.
 All major credit cards are accepted at shops, hotels and restaurants in Saudi Arabia.
 ATMs are widely available.

 Language : Arabic is the official language in Saudi Arabia, but English is widely understood.